davidwhitney/cruet/README.md

-# Cruet
+# cruet

-A minimalist TypeScript Depenedency Injection Container.
+A **minimalist TypeScript Depenedency Injection Container** written as a ES6 Module.

+Why cruet?
+Well, most importantly, it **works anywhere modern JavaScript runs**, is **built in TypeScript** and works in scenarios where other containers fail (like ts-syringe and npm workspaces ;)).

 ## Contents